 211. CONDUCTING.
 Fall term.
 Credit two hours.
 Prerequisites, Music 101-102 and 105-106 or the equivalents.
 W 2-3:50.
-Mr. HULL.
+Mr. CAMPBELL.

 The fundamentals of score reading and conducting.
-Qualified students will be given the opportunity to practice with university musical organizations.
+Qualified students will be given the opportunity to practice with University musical organizations.

 277-278.
 ANALYTIC TECHNIQUE.
 Throughout the year.
 Credit three hours a term.
-Prerequisite, Music 203-204 or the equivalent.
-(Music 203-304 may be taken concurrently.)
-M W 9-11.
+Prerequisite, Music 203-204 or the equivalent (Music 203-204 may be taken concurrently).
+M W 2-4.
 Mr. PALMER.

 This course is designed to develop a technique of analysis applicable to the music of any period.
 Examples from various periods in the history of music will be intensively studied, and the growth of the important structural principles underlying Western music will be traced.
-The course will include in the first term studies of the relation of music and liturgy during the Middle Ages.